casdoor/casdoor-website/docs/provider/idv/jumio.md

 ---
-title: Jumio
+title: Jumio ID verification
-description: Integrate Jumio for identity verification
+description: Use Jumio as an ID verification (KYC) provider in Casdoor.
 keywords: [Jumio, ID Verification, identity, KYC]
 authors: [hsluoyz]
 ---

-Jumio is a leading identity verification platform that uses AI-powered technology to verify government-issued IDs and authenticate users.
-This guide explains how to configure Jumio as an ID Verification provider in Casdoor.
+[Jumio](https://www.jumio.com/) verifies government-issued IDs and supports KYC flows.
+Configure it as an **ID Verification** provider in Casdoor.

 ## Prerequisites

-Before integrating Jumio with Casdoor, you'll need:
+You need:

 - A Jumio account with API access
 - API credentials (Client ID and Client Secret)